Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-SecurityCamara.markdown

 This project replaces the PIR with a second camera, that is configured for object (specifically cat) recognition.This uses the Grove Vision AI v2 board, along with an original RPi camera.
 This board can trigger a cat deterrent, such as a smell.

-Photos of Yale disassembly
+Todo: show Photos of Yale disassembly

-KISS
+Todo: show complete unit

-# Specification / Design
+# Specification / Design / KISS

   POE
   Compute module 5 basic